-The pages of your APA paper should be numbered starting with the title page.
-Each page contains a running head, which is a shortened version of the full title.
+The pages of your APA paper should be numbered, starting with the title page.
+Professional papers also contain a running header with a shortened version of the full title.

-*author note is a brief author bio or acknowledgements
+*author note is a brief author bio or acknowledgments

 References (new page)